Asma al-Assad: "A Rose in the Desert" controversy and retraction

+Syrian civil war

-A serious blow has been dealt to her public image since the Syrian Civil War intensified in early 2012, as the First Lady was criticised for remaining silent throughout the beginning of the Syrian uprising.
-She issued her first official statement to the international media since the insurrection began in February 2012, nearly a year after the first serious protests.
-Also in February 2012, she sent an email to The Times stating: "The President is the President of Syria, not a faction of Syrians, and the First Lady supports him in that role."
-The communiqué also described her continued support for charities and rural development activities and related that she comforts the "victims of the violence."
+Assad was criticised for remaining silent at the beginning of the Syrian uprising.
+She issued her first official statement to the international media in February 2012, nearly a year after the first serious protests.
+That February, she sent an email to The Times, writing: "The President is the President of Syria, not a faction of Syrians, and the First Lady supports him in that role."
+The email also described her continued support for charities and rural development activities and related that she comforts the "victims of the violence".

 On 23 March 2012, the European Union froze her assets and placed a travel ban on her and President Bashar al-Assad's other close family members as part of escalating sanctions against the Syrian government.
-Assad herself remains able to travel to the UK because of her British citizenship.
+Assad remained able to travel to the UK because of her British citizenship.

 On 16 April 2012, Huberta von Voss Wittig and Sheila Lyall Grant, the wives of the German and British ambassadors to the United Nations, released a four-minute video asking Assad to stand up for peace and urge her husband to end the bloodshed in her country.

-She had not been seen in public regularly since the July 2012 bombing of the Syrian Military Intelligence Directorate, leading to press speculation that she had fled the capital or the country.
-She made a public appearance at the Damascus Opera House for an event called "Mother's Rally" on 18 March 2013, refuting the rumours.
+Assad had not been seen in public since the July 2012 bombing of the Syrian Military Intelligence Directorate, leading to press speculation that she had fled Damascus or the country.
+She made a public appearance at the Damascus Opera House for an event called "Mothers' Rally" on 18 March 2013, refuting the rumours.
 She made another public appearance in October 2013 and again refuted rumours of her departure, stating: "I was here yesterday, I'm here today and I will be here tomorrow."

 By 2020, observers noted that Assad had begun to extend her influence within the Syrian government.
-Her charity Syria Trust for Development had become active again, and she began to move members of said body into more influential positions.
-After the previously powerful Makhlouf family was ousted from the President's inner circle, leaving a political void, First Lady Assad was able to lobby for the election of activists from the charity and development sector during the 2020 Syrian parliamentary election.
+Her charity Syria Trust for Development had become active again, and she began to move members of that body into more influential positions, including the election of activists from the charity and development sector during the 2020 Syrian parliamentary election.
 Nine activists consequently won seats in the Syrian parliament, all of whom were connected to her "Syrian Trust and Development" charity.
-As a result, she has gained a political foothold in the parliament, indicating that "she is likely to continue to play a key role in the Syrian political arena."
+As a result, she gained a political foothold in the parliament, indicating at the time that she was “likely to continue to play a key role in the Syrian political arena."
+Tensions with Rami Makhlouf led him to accuse Assad of stealing "Alawite money" and he later warned her husband, Bashar al-Assad, of potential discontent amongst the Alawite elites.

-In March 2021, the War Crimes unit of London's Metropolitan Police opened an investigation into allegations that Assad incited and encouraged terrorist acts during the war.